 Place the fishbowl on top of the candle base, centering as desired.
 Using a marking pen, trace the candlestick outline onto the inside of the fishbowl.
 This will tell you where to place the bowl onto the base once the glue is applied, in order to get it centered.

 Apply glue just inside the marker line on the bottom of the fishbowl.
 Apply to the candle base, matching the marker line to the outline of the base.
 If using E6000, apply glue to both surfaces, wait two minutes, then press the two together.
 Allow to set until glue is firm.

 If you are going to use the west elm planters as vases, they are ready to use once the glue has set.
 If you would like to plant them as a terrarium, line the bottom of the planter with pebbles to allow drainage for the plant.

 Add soil and plant, using the back end of a wooden spoon to gently tamp down soil around the plant.
 Blow excess soil off the leaves.
 Add decorative pebbles, moss or stones.

 Use a squirt bottle to add moisture to the terrarium, then gently wipe the inside of the glass dry with a folded paper towel.

 If you are planting using a sedum or a cactus, you will need to add water only when the soil gets dry.
 Tropical houseplants will appreciate frequent misting with a squirt bottle.

-Enjoy your West Elm Fishbowl Planter look alike for two bucks!
+Enjoy your DIY West Elm Planter look alike for two bucks!
 Check out our Crate & Barrel Spin Vase Knock Off too!
-You also might be interested in our post on the 10 Best Low Light Indoor Plants To Grow on our sister site The Garden Glove!Image Credits: West Elm
+You also might be interested in our post on the 10 Best Low Light Indoor Plants To Grow, How To Water & Care for Air Plants and How To Grow Orchids Indoors on our sister site The Garden Glove!Image Credits: West Elm